foriin/DamID-seq/README.md

 OUTPUT_DIR='/home/johndoe/work/projectX/OUT'
 ```

-Last, but not least, you have to add info about your run files in damid_description.csv file.
+Last but not least, you have to add info about your run files in damid_description.csv file.
 It's a simple tab-delimited table where in the left column you should write file name of your fastq-file and in the right corresponding info in the format:
 TISSUE.PROTEIN.CONDITIONS.REPLICATE_NUMBER.
 Example:
 ```
 Data.set  fastq.file